Andre Graham and Mark Sheppard: Murder of Sheryl Stack

 On October 8, 1993, 22-year-old Mark Arlo Sheppard and 23-year-old Andre Lee Graham robbed and murdered a couple at a restaurant in Richmond, Virginia.

 On that night itself, Sheryl Stack, a 20-year-old waitress and university student, and her 23-year-old boyfriend, Edward Martin, had both completed their work shift and were inside their car at the restaurant's car park when they were approached by Graham and Sheppard.
-The pair, who took eh wallets of the couple, ordered them out of their car and onto the ground, promising not to harm them if they kept their eyes closed.
+The pair, who took the wallets of the couple, ordered them out of their car and onto the ground, promising not to harm them if they kept their eyes closed.
 However, even after complying to their attackers' demands, Stack and Martin were both shot execution-style by Graham, who left the scene together with Sheppard.

 In the immediate aftermath of the shooting, both Martin and Stack were found lying face down in a pool of blood by James Jones, a night motel auditor, who called the police.
 Richmond police officer Harold Giles first responded to the scene, and according to him, he saw the couple trying to reach each other with their hands.
 The couple were rushed to the hospital, and Stack, who was in a comatose state, died two days after the shooting.
 As for Martin, he survived his injuries, but according to the surgeon that treated him, the bullet had damaged the left side of Martin's brain, leading to Martin's loss of his left eye and his body's right side became partially paralysed, and speech disability.